intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/zouwu.md

 * When training distributedly in a cluster

-You need to prepare the data as a XShard for distributed training.
-For how to create an XShard, refer to [XShares User Guide]().
+You need to prepare the data as an XShards for distributed training.
+For how to create an XShards, refer to [XShards User Guide]().

-After preparation, each partiion in the XShards should contain a numpy array ```y```, y in the same shape as specified in the local mode.
-Or a tuple (id, y) where id and y are in the same shape as specified in the local mode.
+After preparation, each partition in the XShards should contain a dictionary of {'id': record id, 'y': sequential data}, where id and y are in the same shape as specified in the local mode.

 ##### **4.4.2 Create a TCMFForecaster**